Managing Cybersecurity Risks with the Next Generation of Managed Security Services

 Figure 8 – AWS Systems Manager patching.

 A variety of AWS services are utilized to monitor and alert on suspicious activity throughout the AWS environment.
-Amazon GuardDuty provides intelligent threat detection by monitoring Amazon CloudTrail Events, S3 activity data, Amazon VPC network traffic flow logs, and Amazon Route 53 DNS logs.
+Amazon GuardDuty provides intelligent threat detection by monitoring Amazon CloudTrail Events, S3 activity data, Amazon VPC network traffic flow logs, and Amazon Route 53 domain name system (DNS) logs.

 Amazon Macie assesses S3 bucket level security and perform sensitive data discovery.
-Amazon Inspector provides assessments of EC2 instances to identify vulnerabilities, exposures, and deviations from best practices.
+Amazon Inspector provides assessments of EC2 instances to identify vulnerabilities, exposures, and deviations from leading practices.